 Below are some common supplements for decreasing inflammation.
 While two of these are herbs that can be found in the spice rack, in order to get the anti-inflammatory benefits, taking a concentrated dose in capsule form is recommended.

 Using single herbs in high concentrations is more in line with Western herbalism than Traditional Chinese herbalism.
+If you’d like to use products backed by medical studies to help you manage your pain, you may want to head to the peaCURE website to get started learning about palmitoylethanolamide and what it could do for your health.
+TCM is rarely backed by such studies but you may want to try them nonetheless based on the results experienced by others.
 Taking high doses of single herbs is not common to TCM; herbal formulas are constructed according to the kind of pain (including location) and take into consideration the patient’s underlying constitution, and there are usually multiple herbs in a formula.
 I wrote this post on single herbs because my patients are often more familiar with Western herbalism.
 Many report that the following supplements have been effective for mitigating pain,

 especially when taken consistently and over time.
 While we’re on the topic of herbs that can help with pain relief, something that I would like to give a favourable mention to is the use of CBD oil.
 I know a few people who have used this to help manage their pains and they have said it has made such a difference.
 Seeing as you can buy CBD Online, if this is something you think is worth trying, be sure to do some research beforehand.
 It pays to do the looking before you decide to go with a particular dispensary as there are some who are selling illegitimate products, and then there are some who pride themselves on quality (such as www.thecbdepotshop.com).
 Knowing what to look for helps you decide where to buy from.